 We also explored an alternative measure of climate risk: exposure to extreme events.
 Anthropogenic climate change is affecting the frequency and duration of extreme heat events (58,59).
 Exposure to these events can adversely affect human populations (60-62) and natural systems (10,63).
 For species in natural systems, these events can further the decline and extirpation of populations, increasing the chances of extinction (10,64).
-EHE and ECE can also promote the formation of novel ecosystems (63), generate enhanced selection pressures (65,66), and change the phenology of life history events (67,68).
+Extreme heat events (EHE) and extreme cold events (ECE) can also promote the formation of novel ecosystems (63), generate enhanced selection pressures (65,66), and change the phenology of life history events (67,68).
 There are a number of climate indices that have been used to estimate the occurrence of these events (69,70).
 These indices are often context specific and there is little consensus on the most appropriate technique (71).